-Scott Barnes isn’t just a makeup artist — he’s a makeup legend.
-The 49-year-old MUA’s work has been featured on countless magazine covers and runways, in hundreds of music videos, and of course, all over the red carpet on celebs like Kim Kardashian West, Beyonce, and Gwen Stefani.
-He also happens to be Jennifer Lopez’s go-to makeup guy and has been for the last 20 years straight.
+Scott Barnes isn’t just a makeup artist—he’s a makeup legend.
+The MUA’s work has been featured on countless magazine covers and runways, in hundreds of music videos, and, of course, all over the red carpet on celebs like Kim Kardashian West, Beyoncé, and Gwen Stefani.
+He also happens to be Jennifer Lopez’s go-to makeup guy and has been for the last 20 years.
 This means Barnes is behind some—if not all—of J.Lo’s most iconic makeup looks, including her famous bronzed-all-over skin and pale, pinky-nude lips.
-Speaking of which, Lopez sported a similar makeup look for her unforgettable Super Bowl performance in 2020, and guess what?
-It was all Barnes’ doing.
-As if that wasn’t enough, he’s also the creator of Scott Barnes Beauty, his own line of luxury, pro-approved products that includes brushes, palettes, and more.
+As if that wasn’t enough, he’s also the creator of Scott Barnes Beauty, his line of luxury, pro-approved products that include brushes, palettes, and more.

 Prep with Moisturizer

 Believe it or not, Barnes’ best makeup tip, especially for mature skin, has nothing to do with makeup at all.
-It has to do with skincare, because at the end of the day, if you haven’t properly prepped your complexion, makeup simply isn’t going to sit well on top.
-“Skin prep is really important because you want to make sure the skin is hydrated and plumped before applying foundation and concealer or it won’t look right,” he explains.
+It has to do with skincare because at the end of the day, if you haven’t properly prepped your complexion, makeup isn’t going to sit well on top.
+“Skin prep is really important because you want to make sure the skin is hydrated and plumped before applying foundation and concealer, or it won’t look right,” he explains.

-As for his holy grail complexion product, that would be La Mer’s Creme de la Mer, of course.
+As for his holy grail complexion product, that would be La Mer’s Crème de la Mer, of course.
 “It’s my absolute favorite moisturizer to use when the skin needs hydration before we start makeup—I love it because it’s light and never makes the foundation react weirdly,” he explains.
-Team Byrdie loves Moon Juice Cosmic Cream Moisturizer ($58) and Clark's Botanicals Jasmine Vital Cream ($75).
+Team Byrdie loves Moon Juice Cosmic Cream Moisturizer ($58) and Clark's Botanicals Jasmine Vital Cream ($115).